Highlights of the 2020 Report

 When working Americans pay their Social Security payroll taxes to the U.S. Treasury, those taxes are credited to the Social Security Trust Funds.
 These funds are used to pay Social Security benefits.
 If income to the Trust Funds exceeds the amount of benefits that the program is obligated to pay, then the Social Security Trust Funds hold these funds until they are needed to pay benefits.
 The surplus income is used to purchase special issue U.S. government bonds that are backed by the full faith and credit of the United States and which earn a rate of return similar to that earned by other long-term U.S. securities.
 These bonds are the assets of the Trust Funds.
 They earn interest and further increase the balance of the funds.
 These accumulated assets are commonly referred to as the Social Security “surplus” or “reserves.”

-At the end of 2018, about 63 million people were receiving benefits: 46.8 million retired workers and their dependents; 6 million survivors of deceased workers; and 10.3 million disabled workers and their dependents.
-About 176 million workers had earnings covered by Social Security and paid payroll taxes.
+At the end of 2019, about 64 million people were receiving benefits: 48.2 million retired workers and their dependents; 6 million survivors of deceased workers; and 9.9 million disabled workers and their dependents.
+About 178 million workers had earnings covered by Social Security and paid payroll taxes in 2019.

 The Importance of the Trust Funds